-34. Default procedures
+38. Default procedures

-- (1) A central counterparty must have default procedures that are publically available and that- - (a) enable it to continue to meet its obligations in the event of a clearing member default; - (b) address the replenishment of resources following a default; - (c) clearly state the scope of duties and term of service expected from seconded personnel; - (d) provide that the central counterparty may elect to auction positions or portfolios to the market, and clearly state the scope for such action, and any clearing member obligations with regard to such auctions; and - (e) facilitate the prompt close out or transfer of a defaulting clearing member's proprietary and client positions. - (2) A central counterparty must- - (a) test and review its default procedures, including any close-out procedures - - (i) annually; or - (ii) following material changes to the rules and procedures to ensure that they are practical and effective; and - (b) involve its clearing members and other relevant stakeholders in the testing and review. - (3) A central counterparty must- - (a) have the ability to apply the proceeds of liquidation, along with other funds and assets of the defaulting clearing member, to meet the defaulting clearing member's obligations; - (b) have the information, resources, and measures to close out positions promptly; and in circumstances where prompt close out is not practicable, it must have the measures to hedge positions as an interim risk-management technique; - (c) take prompt action to contain losses and liquidity pressures resulting from defaults; - ensure that the closing out of any clearing member's positions does not disrupt its operations or expose the non-defaulting clearing members to losses that they cannot anticipate or control; - (e) immediately inform the Authority before the default procedure is declared or triggered if it considers that the clearing member will not be able to meet its future obligations; and
+(1) A central counterparty must have default rules and procedures that are publically available and that-

+- (a) enable it to continue to meet its obligations in the event of a clearing member default; - (b) address the replenishment of resources following a default; - (c) clearly state the scope of duties and term of service expected from seconded personnel; - (d) provide that the central counterparty may elect to auction positions or portfolios to the market, and clearly state the scope for such action, and any clearing member obligations with regard to such auctions; and - (e) facilitate the prompt close out or transfer of a defaulting clearing member's proprietary and client positions; - (f) set out the procedures to be followed in the event that the default of a clearing member is not declared by the central counterparty. - (2) A central counterparty must- - (a) test and review its default procedures, including any close-out procedures - - (i) annually; or - (ii) following material changes to the rules and procedures to ensure that they are practical and effective; and - (b) involve its clearing members and other relevant stakeholders in the testing and review. - (3) A central counterparty must- - (a) have the ability to apply the proceeds of liquidation, along with other funds and assets of the defaulting clearing member, to meet the defaulting clearing member's obligations; - (b) have the information, resources, and measures to close out positions promptly; and in circumstances where prompt close out is not practicable, it must have the measures to hedge positions as an interim risk-management technique; - (c) take prompt action to contain losses and liquidity pressures resulting from defaults; - (d) ensure that the closing out of any clearing member's positions does not disrupt its operations or expose the non-defaulting clearing members to losses that they cannot anticipate or control; - (e) immediately inform the registrar before the default procedure is declared or triggered if it considers that the clearing member will not be able to meet its future obligations; and - (f) verify that its default procedures are enforceable and it must take all reasonable steps to ensure that it has the legal powers to liquidate the proprietary positions of the defaulting clearing member and to transfer or liquidate the clients' positions of the defaulting clearing member.